Quackster/Havana/README.md

 Install any JDK version that is equal or above >= 17 to run the jar files.

-Run both Havana-Server.jar and Havana-Web.jar at least once to generate the necessary configuration files, configure the MySQL attributes to connect to the MariaDB server.
+Run both Havana-Server sh/bat and Havana-Web sh/bat at least once to generate the necessary configuration files, configure the MySQL attributes to connect to the MariaDB server.

+Start Havana-Web via start_web.sh (Unix/Linux distros) or start_web.bat (Windows)

+Start Havana-Server via start_server.sh (Unix/Linux distros) or start_server.bat (Windows)

 Download the [havana_www_10_09_2024.7z](https://www.mediafire.com/file/xzjfsvb3k2962xo/havana_www_10_09_2024.7z/file) file, and then extract it to /tools/www/ this directory is located where you ran Havana-Web.jar.

 *(This is the default directory for static content within the Havana-Web project, but the directory where it looks for static images can be configured in the Housekeeping settings).*

-Start Havana-Web via start_web.sh (Unix/Linux distros) or start_web.bat (Windows)

-Start Havana-Server via start_server.sh (Unix/Linux distros) or start_server.bat (Windows)

 Your server should be up and running and accessible via http://localhost/